MatejStrlek/MarvelApp_Android/README.md

 marvel.privateKey="your_marvel_private_key"
 ```

-Replace your_marvel_public_key and your_marvel_private_key with the keys obtained from the Marvel Developer Portal.
+Replace "your_marvel_public_key" and "your_marvel_private_key" with the keys obtained from the Marvel Developer Portal.

 ### Step 4: Build and Run the App